 Next Sunday, March 4, 2012, my article will explain the research methods I use when analyzing evidence in historical research in all my research work.

-You may download a free sample of my book “Titanic, A Search For Answers” at your favorite e-book store, it is also available at www.amazon.com in print.
+You may download a free sample of my book “Titanic, A Search For Answers” at your favorite e-book store, it is also available at Amazon in print and E-book formats.
 This book has more than 35 photographs (hardcover has more) some which do not appear in most Titanic books.
 Such as a photograph of the tug boat which met the Carpathia and its Titanic survivors.
 The link to the next part of this article is below the next two photographs.